How to treat chickenpox in pregnancy

 If you aren’t immune from chickenpox during pregnancy how can you protect yourself?

-If you can't confirm whether you are immune to chickenpox - that you have had chickenpox previously or had the varicella vaccination - don't worry, your midwife or GP can check your status with a blood test.
+If you can't confirm if you've already had chickenpox, you don't know if you are immune or had the varicella vaccination, your midwife or GP can check with a simple blood test.

 “If you are thinking about pregnancy but not yet pregnant and are not immune to chickenpox, the varicella vaccine is advised," says Lesley.
 "This is comprised of two doses, with the second dose ideally being given at least three months before getting pregnant.
 As there is not enough evidence yet on the safety of receiving the vaccine during pregnancy, pregnant women in the UK are currently being advised to consider having it post-delivery, and to stay away from anyone with chickenpox or shingles to reduce the risk of infection.